 Florida has some of the highest car insurance rates in the nation due to factors like its weather, its no-fault insurance law and the high rate of uninsured drivers.
 In fact, the Insurance Information Institute reports that Florida had the sixth highest in uninsured drivers in 2019 at 20.4%, the year with the most recent data.

 That said, you can still find an insurance company in Florida that provides excellent coverage within your budget.
-We took a look at the best insurance carriers that serve Florida and picked our five favorite ones, including the best overall auto insurance company in Florida.
-(Spoiler alert: It’s Geico.)
+We took a look at the best insurance carriers that serve Florida and picked our five favorite ones.

 The factors that influence how much car insurance companies will charge you include your age, marital status, driving history and even ZIP code.
 Each insurer weighs those factors differently.
 The best strategy for finding cheap car insurance in Florida will always be to compare quotes.
 Just make sure the quotes you get are comparable in coverage, and of course, check out our reviews below.

 When comparing Florida auto insurance companies, we used our SimpleScore Methodology to consider factors such as discounts, coverage, support, customer satisfaction and accessibility.

 We also looked at authoritative reviewers and gatherers of auto insurance statistics such as J.D.
 Power, Bankrate, Insurance Information Institute and Consumer Reports.
 Bottom line: We’ve worked to give you the our best options about car insurance in Florida.